 There is no master permit such as the one for the Pacific Crest Trail.
 A backpacker needs to have a permit for each of the National Parks and certain wilderness areas.

-Permits are required for Glacier National Park, Yellowstone National Park, Rocky Mountain National Park (if you choose that route), Indian Peaks Wilderness (if you choose that route) and a self signed permit for various wilderness areas.
+Permits are required for Glacier National Park, the Blackfeet Nation land near East Glacier, Yellowstone National Park, Rocky Mountain National Park (if you choose that route), Indian Peaks Wilderness (if you choose the older CDTS route) and a self-signed permit for various wilderness areas.

-Continental Divdie Trail Coalition - http://www.continentaldividetrail.org An umbrella group to help organize the many supporters, trail orgs and such that help support the CDT.
-More grass roots oriented than the former CDTA.
+Continental Divide Trail Coalition – http://www.continentaldividetrail.org An umbrella group to help organize the many supporters, trail orgs and such that help supports the CDT.
+More grass-roots-oriented than the former CDTA.
 The group is reaching out to all people and groups that love the CDT.
+The CDTC is now a full partner with the USFS, too.

 ALDHA – East www.aldha.org Though primarily for Eastern hiking, there are many people in the organization who have also hiked the CDT